quiltedhills/htfc3-kubejs_patches/README.md

 • Tweaked some sand-related recipes <br/>
 • Cleaned up IE Mixer and IE Bottling Machine JEI entries <br/>
 • Made heat frame and depot interaction more pleasant <br/>
+• Changed the tool needed to harvest ice shavings <br/>
-• Made ice shavings less intrusive <br/>
+• Made it possible to melt ice shavings and snow into water <br/>
 • Tweaked recipes and information for vanilla gemstones <br/>
 • Made the Shore biome valid for waterwheels <br/>
 • Added sealed barrel recipes for making clay from mud <br/>